maggiemachuca/threat-hunting-scenario-tor/README.md

 ### 4. Searched the `DeviceNetworkEvents` Table for TOR Network Connections

-At 2025-08-16T03:54:12.5339919Z on the computer named “krisp-machine-3,” the user “krispy” successfully established a network connection.
-The process that initiated it was tor.exe, located in c:\users\krispy\desktop\tor browser\browser\torbrowser\tor\tor.exe.
-It connected to the remote IP address 82.165.21.136 on port 9001.
-There were a couple of other connections to sites over port 443.
+At `2025-08-16T03:54:12.5339919Z` on the computer named “krisp-machine-3,” the user “krispy” successfully established a network connection.
+The process that initiated it was `tor.exe`, located in `c:\users\krispy\desktop\tor browser\browser\torbrowser\tor\tor.exe`.
+It connected to the remote IP address `82.165.21.136` on port `9001`.
+There were a couple of other connections to sites over port `443`.

 **Query used to locate events:**